Bladder Health & Incontinence Therapy

 What is the pelvic floor?

 The pelvic floor is a series of muscles that support your bladder, uterus, bowels, as well as your bony structures such as your spine.
 Issues in this area can result in leakage, ‘having to go’ all the time, constipation, painful intercourse, and pain in the low back, hips, and tailbone.
 While these symptoms are common, they shouldn’t be labeled as normal.
 These issues are often long-lasting, and people feel awkward talking to their physician or health care provider but waiting will only make the issues worse.
 Unfortunately, when not treated by a proper pelvic health specialist, these issues are often misdiagnosed, or the symptoms are treated but the cause is missed.
-Our team of specialists uses education, electrical stimulation, home units, and biofeedback as needed to improve incontinence issues for both men and women.
+Our team of specialists uses education, electrical stimulation, home units, pelvic floor physical therapy methods, and biofeedback as needed to improve incontinence issues for both men and women.

 What is incontinence?